You are here

 As part of the fingerprint background check process, the CBI will forward the submitted fingerprints to the Federal Bureau of Investigation (FBI).
 You have the right to challenge the information contained in either the CBI or the FBI identification record.
 View details on challenging your criminal history record.
 Additionally, you may request a copy of your national criminal history record from the FBI.
 View details on obtaining your criminal history.

-Please note: a background history is not reviewed by CDE's Enforcement Unit unless an application and the appropriate fees are received from the applicant.
+Please note: a background history is not reviewed by CDE's Enforcement Unit until an application and the appropriate evaluation fee are received from the applicant.

 Fingerprint background results received by CDE remain valid for a period of one (1) year.
 In many cases, an educator who consistently maintains an active, CDE-issued educational credential (authorization or license) will need only to submit fingerprints with their first application to CDE.